What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Related Research

 \paragraph{Contrastive Explanations} Contrastive Explanations demonstrate which input tokens lead a model to predict one output instead of another (why is X predicted instead of Y?) \citep{yin-neubig-2022-interpreting}.
 Contrastive explanations have been shown to outperform non-contrastive ones, particularly in longer-range context, and can help explain model predictions more accurately and clearly to a human observer \citep{yin-neubig-2022-interpreting}.
-They have successfully been studied both for gender \citep{vamvas-sennrich-2021,sarti-etal-2023-inseq} and for gender-unrelated topics \citep{sennrich-2017,rios-gonzalez-etal-2017,yin-neubig-2022-interpreting}. \citet{vamvas-sennrich-2021} propose contrastive conditioning to disambiguate gender bias in MT, for which they pair evaluated translations with contrastive source sequences that are slightly modified to provide a stronger disambiguation cue. \citet{yin-neubig-2022-interpreting}, interestingly, interpreted language models using contrastive explanations and, even though their focus did not lie on detecting or assessing gender bias, they show that when a model generates a wrongly-gendered pronoun, the model tended to be influenced by proper nouns and pronouns of a different gender in the input.
+They have successfully been studied both for gender \citep{vamvas-sennrich-2021,sarti-etal-2023-inseq} and for gender-unrelated topics \citep{sennrich-2017,rios-gonzalez-etal-2017,yin-neubig-2022-interpreting}. \citet{vamvas-sennrich-2021} propose contrastive conditioning to disambiguate gender bias in MT, for which they pair evaluated translations with contrastive source sequences that are slightly modified to provide a stronger disambiguation cue.
+Leveraging contrastive feature attribution in speech translation, \citet{conti-etal-2025-unheard,conti-etal-2025} reveal that to accurately translate gender, the model relies on first-person pronouns to link gendered terms back to the speaker. \citet{yin-neubig-2022-interpreting}, interestingly, interpreted language models using contrastive explanations and, even though their focus did not lie on detecting or assessing gender bias, they show that when a model generates a wrongly-gendered pronoun, the model tended to be influenced by proper nouns and pronouns of a different gender in the input.
 If a model correctly chooses gender for pronouns, nouns and determiners, it was often influenced by source gendered proper nouns and pronouns.

 \paragraph{Plausibility} Plausibility, also referred to as `human-interpretability' \citep{lage-etal-2019}, refers to the alignment between model rationales and salient source words (input tokens) identified by human annotators \citep{jacovi-goldberg-2020}.
-Plausibility measures ``how convicing the interpretation is to humans'' \citep[p.4199]{jacovi-goldberg-2020} and has previously been explored in relation to gender bias in MT in \citet{sarti-etal-2024}.
-This concept is related to the methodology conducted in the explorative study presented in this paper.
+Plausibility measures ``how convincing the interpretation is to humans'' \citep[p.4199]{jacovi-goldberg-2020} and has previously been explored in relation to gender bias in MT in \citet{sarti-etal-2024}.
+This concept is closely related to the methodology conducted in the explorative study presented in this paper.